 The program meets several needs.
 It affords the clinic an avenue for educating the public about native raptors and their habitats, provides a place for non-releasable injured birds that must otherwise be euthanized, and offers the Discovery Center a program that meets its mission to inspire appreciation and stewardship of the Gorge.
 The bald eagles are strictly exhibition birds, allowing the public a relatively close view of a very large raptor.
 Its 24’x48’ enclosure allows room for exercise, although their permanent wing injuries prevent them from flying.

-In addition to the eagle exhibit, several education birds are on site include a great horned owl, an American kestrel, a rough legged hawk, a Cooper’s hawk, and a red-tailed hawk.
+In addition to the eagle exhibit, several education birds are on site include a great horned owl, an American kestrel, and a red-tailed hawk.
 All of these birds are the property of the federal government held under permit with Oregon Department of Fish and Wildlife and United States Fish and Wildlife Service.

 The Discovery Center’s Raptor Project receives funds solely from donations, program fees, and grant support, all of which go directly to the care and maintenance of the raptors.

 In order to expand the public’s appreciation and knowledge of raptors and to help fund the stewardship of the birds, you can symbolically adopt a Discovery Center raptor.
-A Raptor Adoption makes a great gift for the animal lover in your life!
-Click here to learn more.
+A raptor adoption makes a great gift for the animal lover in your life!
+Click here to adopt one!

 You can make a tax-deductible donation online by clicking here.
 During your visit to the museum, you can donate directly to our Raptor Program’s donation box as well.

 A private raptor presentation allows you to get extra close to a raptor of your choice and learn about its unique species.
 These are scheduled in advance and are held either on site at the museum or off site.
 Call 541-296-8600 ext.
 201 if you would like more information or to schedule a private raptor presentation.